-If I get a wait list offer, should I take it?
+If I get a college wait list offer, should I take it?

-Most colleges require you to opt-in to your wait list offer.
+Most colleges require you to opt-in to accept a place on their wait list.
 You should accept a space on the wait list IF you truly want to attend that college and would choose it over the other colleges to which you have been admitted.

-If I accept a wait list offer (or more than one), should I still deposit at a college where I’ve been admitted?
+If I accept a college wait list offer (or more than one), should I still deposit somewhere else?

 YES!
 You must put a deposit down by May 1 to enroll at one of the colleges that has admitted you.
 Colleges will not hold your space after May 1 – they may give your spot away to a student on their wait list!
 So yes, you should put a deposit down and enroll at one college by or before May 1.
 If you are admitted to another school off of the wait list, you may change your mind later…..and it’s likely you will lose that first deposit.

 If I accept a college wait list offer, when will I hear if I am going to get in?

 Colleges offer admission to more students than they have room for, with the understanding that every admitted student will not enroll (remember – you applied to 12 colleges and got into 8 – you can’t go to all of them!).
 Then they wait until after the May 1 deadline to see how many spaces they have.
 THEN they start admitting from their wait lists.
 It’s very unlikely that you will hear before May 1, although it’s possible.
 And there’s no guarantee that you will hear SOON after May 1 – it may be July before you hear.